 Our strong curriculum follows the recommendations of the National Institute of Justice and primes you for the American Board of Criminalistics certification test.

-You will receive instruction from nationally certified faculty members who conduct ongoing research in forensic science and have provided expert testimony in high-profile court cases.
+Youíll receive instruction from nationally certified faculty members who conduct ongoing research in forensic science.
+Theyíve also provided expert testimony in high-profile court cases.
 Our distinguished faculty includes Dr. Harrell Gill-King, a world renowned forensic anthropologist who helped identify victims of the Oklahoma City bombings, World Trade Center tragedy and Hurricane Katrina.

-We have the same cutting-edge equipment used in the nationís top crime labs.
-Uses range from gas chromatography-mass spectrometry for arson investigations to high-performance liquid chromatography for drug and trace analysis from a crime scene.
-Our facilities include a new criminalistics lab specializing in fingerprint, ballistic and laser analysis.
+We utilize the same cutting-edge equipment featured in the nationís top crime labs.
+These range from gas chromatography-mass spectrometry for arson investigations to high-performance liquid chromatography for drug and trace analysis from a crime scene.
+Our facilities include a criminalistics lab specializing in fingerprint, ballistic and laser analysis.

-We are one of only two bachelorís programs in Texas and one of only 38 programs accredited by the American Academy of Forensic Sciences (410 North 21st St.; Colorado Springs, Colo.
+Weíre one of the only bachelorís programs in Texas accredited by the American Academy of Forensic Sciences (410 North 21st St.; Colorado Springs, Colo.
 80904; telephone 719-636-1100).
 This distinction means we meet or exceed high standards for excellence in education.

 You can take courses in your major and the 19 credit hours of required forensic science course work simultaneously.
-The forensic science course work covers Introduction to Criminalistics, Forensic Microscopy and Instrumental Analysis.
+The forensic science courses cover criminal investigation, biomedical criminalistics, forensic microscopy, forensic chemistry and instrumental analysis.
 You must also successfully complete the Forensic Science Assessment Test.

-Your overall grade point average is also considered when applying to the program.
+Your overall GPA is also considered when applying to the program.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.